Shirishreddybandi/To-Do-List/README.md

 **Features:**

-**Easy Task Management:** Create, update, and delete tasks effortlessly.
+**Easy Task Management:** Create,update, and delete tasks effortlessly.
 **User-Friendly Interface:** Enjoy a clean and intuitive design for a seamless experience.
 **Learn and Apply:** Gain hands-on experience with essential web development technologies.